TheDeGen/ZHAW_Research_Project/data/README.md

 This allowed us to remove 67 articles, leaving us with 39'744 in the dataset.
 Results saved as `english_news_v13`

 ---
-# First German News Data Bacth Fetch and Cleanup
+# First German News Data Batch Fetch and Cleanup
 ## Step 1: Initial Data fetch
 Similar setup to pulling a broad amount of German news for 5 years.
 We do it in 2 steps, then combining both datasets.
 Sources remain the same for both steps.